Jon Pertwee: Personal life

 Pertwee married twice.
-His first marriage was in 1955, to Jean Marsh, whom he divorced in 1960; later that same year he married Ingeborg Rhoesa (born 1935).
+His first marriage was in 1955, to Jean Marsh, whom he divorced in 1960; later that year he married Ingeborg Rhoesa (born 1935).
 Together they had two children, both of whom became actors: a daughter, Dariel, in 1961, and a son, Sean, in 1964.

 Pertwee wrote two autobiographies: Moon Boots and Dinner Suits (published in 1984), which primarily covers his life and career prior to Doctor Who, and the posthumously published Doctor Who: I Am the Doctor – Jon Pertwee’s Final Memoir, (ISBN 9781852276218, published in November 1996 by Virgin Publishing Ltd. under the Doctor Who Books imprint and co-written with David J. Howe), which covered his life during and after the series.
 In 2000, Jon Pertwee: The Biography by Bernard Bale (ISBN 0-233-99831-4) was published by André Deutsch, and it included a few chapters by Pertwee's widow Ingeborg.

-Death and legacy
+Death

-Pertwee continued on the Doctor Who convention circuit, and with his voice and television acting, until his death; he died in his sleep from a heart attack in Connecticut on 20 May 1996, at the age of 76.
-He was survived by Ingeborg and their two children.
-His immediate successor in the starring role of Doctor Who, Tom Baker, paid tribute, saying: "I am very sorry to hear the news.
+Pertwee continued on the Doctor Who convention circuit, and with his voice and television acting, until his death.
+He died in his sleep from a heart attack in Connecticut on 20 May 1996, at the age of 76.
+His successor in the starring role of Doctor Who, Tom Baker, paid tribute, saying: "I am very sorry to hear the news.
 I was a great admirer of such a stylish actor."
 Another of his successors in the role, Colin Baker, said: "He was a man of such presence and stature.
 I can't believe he has gone – it is a great shock.
 Of all of the interpretations of the Doctors his was the most straight in terms of avoiding comedy."
-His body was cremated at Putney Vale Crematorium with a toy Worzel Gummidge affixed to the coffin, following the instructions in his will.
+His body was cremated, at Putney Vale crematorium, with a toy Worzel Gummidge affixed to the coffin, following the instructions in his will.

 His death came six days after the American broadcast of the Doctor Who television film, which used in its opening credits a logo based on that from his era of the television series.
 The BBC broadcast of the film, on 27 May 1996, featured a dedication to Pertwee at its end.